 "Pop-Up" Leasing: Practical Considerations, Key Provisions for Landlords and Tenants

 This CLE webinar will explore the unique issues facing both landlords and tenants entering "popup" rather than traditional longer-term leases for retail space.
-Our panel will advise on how best to draft standard lease provisions such as delivery, insurance and maintenance, and provide guidance on how to address the risks associated with such short-term arrangements.
+Our panel will advise on how best to draft standard lease provisions such as delivery, insurance, and maintenance, and guide counsel on how to address the risks associated with such short-term arrangements.

 - Overview of concept

 - Considerations of landlords and tenants when entering into short-term leases

 - Unique concerns for "pop-up" art galleries or installations